chromatone/chromatone.center/practice/sound/index.md

 ---
 title: Sound
-subtitle: Exploration of sound and hearing
+description: Exploration of sound and hearing

 date: 2021-12-18
 ---